unobatbayar/sudoku-solver/README.md

 # sudokusolver
-cross-platform sudoku solver app using C# on Xamarin Forms
+cross-platform sudoku solving app using C# on Xamarin Forms